-The pilot project concerning low-speed electric scooters, authorized on August 29, 2018, sets out rules regarding the use and operation of low-speed electric scooters and restrictions regarding the public roads on which they can travel, as well as required safety equipment.
+The pilot project concerning low-speed electric scooters, authorized on August 29, 2018 and amended on September 9, 2021, sets out rules regarding the use and operation of low-speed electric scooters and restrictions regarding the public roads on which they can travel, as well as required safety equipment.

-This three-year pilot project allows certain low-speed electric scooter models to be ridden on public roads.
-The particular context of this project is for employers who wish to make electric scooters available to their employees in order to facilitate their travel.
+This pilot project, initially planned for three years, has been extended for a two-year period, until September 13, 2023.
+Some adjustments have been made, including as regards the minimum age of participants and the public roadways that may be used.
+The pilot project allows certain low-speed electric scooter models to be operated on some public roads, with eligible participants being primarily employers who wish to make electric scooters available to their employees in order to facilitate their travel.

 As of October 5, 2018, GEEBEE electric scooters are authorized to be operated on the road network, under certain conditions.

-Users of low-speed electric scooters will be required to receive appropriate training for riding such vehicles.
-This training, which includes a theoretical component and a practical component, is provided by the manufacturer or distributor whenever a user takes possession of a low-speed electric scooter.
+Users of low-speed electric scooters are required to receive appropriate training for riding such vehicles.
+This training includes two components.
+The theoretical component is provided by the manufacturer or distributor.
+The practical component is provided by the manufacturer, distributor or a third party specially trained by one of them for that purpose.
 Users who receive the training will be given a certificate attesting to their participation in the training.
 They must also agree to help gather information for the purposes of the pilot project.

 Anyone who rides a low-speed electric scooter on public roads must comply with the following rules and requirements: